 The Labs at DC Public Library

-The Labs at DC Public Library are currently closed, pending a move to interim locations.
-Please check The Road to MLK Future for updates on the Martin Luther King Jr. Library modernization and interim services.
+Please check the MLK Interim Services page for updates on the Martin Luther King Jr. Library modernization and interim services.

-Click to see a list of upcoming events at the Labs at DC Public Library.
+- Click to see a list of upcoming events at the Labs at DC Public Library.

 Get more information at dclibrary.org/labs/studio.

-Find out more at dclibrary.org/labs/memorylab
+Find out more at dclibrary.org/labs/fablab.